kavehjamshidi/simple-login-system/README.md

 # simple-login-system
-A simple login system using Nodejs, Express, MongoDB, bcrypt, and JWT.
+A simple token-based authentication and authorization system using Nodejs, Express, MongoDB, bcrypt, and JWT.